How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 - Repeat until all modules from all strings are placed.

-- You must enter serial numbers, for all MLPE units installed onto PV modules.
+- You must enter serial numbers, for all MLPE units installed.

-- After all module Icons are placed, you tap Register to begin entering serial numbers:
+- After all module Icons are placed, tap Register to begin entering serial numbers:

 - Tap on any gray module icon in the layout to enable typing or scanning (with camera or bar code scanner) the attached MLPE serial number on the sticker.